encoredev/encore/docs/develop/databases.md

 ---

 Encore treats SQL databases as logical resources and natively supports **PostreSQL** databases.
-This means using a database only requires you to [define the schema](#defining-a-database-schema) and then start using it.
+To use a database you only need to [define the schema](#defining-a-database-schema), and then you can start using it.
 Encore takes care of provisioning the database, running new schema migrations during deploys, and connecting to it.

 ## Defining a database schema